open/close all folders

-- Lassiter also shows some signs of ambivalent bisexuality.
-E.g. there's an episode where he ducks to avoid a woman in the police department because he made out with her at a picnic.
+- There's an episode where Lassiter ducks to avoid a woman in the police department because he made out with her at a picnic.
 Several seconds later he ducks again, when a different person passes.

 Shawn: That's a dude!

-- The title character of House is attracted to Cuddy and has had sex with female prostitutes, but also has a lot of Ho Yay with other males.
-In particular he's hinted to like Wilson a lot, and Hugh Laurie has agreed with the statement that Wilson is "the other love of [House's] life."
+- The title character of House is attracted to Cuddy and has had sex with female prostitutes, but also has a lot of Ho Yay with other males, including jokingly(?) hitting on Chase numerous times and plenty of maybe-romantic moments with Heterosexual Life-Partner Wilson.
+His actor Hugh Laurie has agreed with the statement that Wilson is "the other love of [House's] life."

-- Penelope Taynt of The Amanda Show.
-She's utterly obsessed with Amanda and once had a thing with a guy who was just as obsessed with Amanda as she was.
+- Penelope Taynt of The Amanda Show is utterly obsessed with Amanda and once had a thing with a guy who was just as obsessed with Amanda as she was.

 - DS James Hathaway of Lewis.
-His only two love interests have been women, plus one transwoman.
-However, he has some ambiguous background regarding reasons for leaving his training for a priesthood, he gives homophobic advice to his gay friend, which would ultimately lead to his suicide and when asked by Lewis whether or not he is gay, he does not give a clear answer.
+His only two love interests have been women, including one trans woman.
+However, he has some ambiguous background regarding reasons for leaving his training for a priesthood, he gives homophobic advice to his gay friend, which would ultimately lead to his suicide, and when asked by Lewis whether or not he is gay, he does not give a clear answer.

 Lewis: Are you gay?